witfyl-ravped/urbit-react-cookbook/removingmembers.md

 ## Local Function

-Similar to Adding Members we only need a local function for this example.
-That is on line 290:
+Similar to Adding Members we only need a local function for this examplem, line 290:

 ```
-  // Our React function to remove members from a group.
+  // Our local function to remove members from a group.
 Requires the same formatting steps as addMembersLocal()
   function removeMembersLocal(group: Path, ship: string) {
     if (!urb) return;